wickettlab/courses/basic_methods/phylogenetics_exercises.md

 characters you coded.
 Scroll through each character and observe interesting evolutionary patterns.

--   Have some traits evolved conversantly (independently in two clades)?
+-   Have some traits evolved convergently (independently in two clades)?

 -   Have some clades retained the ancestral state (plesiomorphy)?

 -   What are some synapomorphies that define specific clades, for example Primulaceae, Ebenaceae, or other sub-clades of Primulaceae?

-Choose 5-10 interesting characters and describe their evolutionary patterns relative to the phylogeny, particularly ones that might reflect the three questions above.
+<strong>Choose 5-10 interesting characters</strong> and describe their evolutionary
+patterns relative to the phylogeny, particularly ones that might reflect the three questions above.
 Export the tree as a pdf with the reconstructed character states and include them in the protocol.
 You